 Not too long ago, we were more worried about the virus itself, and asking whether or not contracting Covid-19 affected our periods.
 Since then, vaccines have (in most places in the US) become widely available, easing a lot of our worries about catching the coronavirus.
 However, new worries have cropped up now, too: Many people are telling anecdotal post-vaccine tales of shorter, longer, heavier, or more painful periods.
 Cue long, dramatic Twitter threads, popular surveys, and even newspaper op-eds.

-Of course, these stories shouldn’t discourage you from getting vaccinated against SARS-CoV-2—a dangerous virus that’s already killed more than 568,000 Americans.
+Of course, these stories shouldn’t discourage you from getting vaccinated against SARS-CoV-2—a dangerous virus that’s killed more than 841,000 Americans as of January 2022.
 In contrast, the period-related vaccine side effects some people are reporting are very temporary and far from life-threatening.